lyra/webview-payment-ios-integration-sample/README.md

 https://github.com/lyra/webview-payment-ios-integration-sample/tree/card_scanning/

-**Please, notice that the library used for this additional feature is not developped by Lyra Network.
-Lyra Network does not guarantee and is not responsible for the quality of this external library.**
+**Please, notice that the library used for this additional feature is not developped by our company.
+We do do not guarantee and are not responsible for the quality of this external library.**
 **Moreover, be aware that the use of this librairy is not PCI-DSS compliant.**

 <span id="technology"></span>